-Capital Assets - Capital assets, which include land, buildings and improvements, machinery and equipment, vehicles and infrastructure (e.g. roads, sidewalks, water mains and similar items) are reported in the government-wide financial statements and the proprietary funds financial statements.
+Capital Assets - Capital assets, which include land, buildings and improvements, machinery and equipment, vehicles and infrastructure are reported in the government-wide financial statements and the proprietary funds financial statements.
 Capital assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at the estimated fair market value at the date of donation.